 Do they have a logo?
 What are their brand colors?
 Do they have a “look” that they use consistently throughout?
 Perhaps they are trying to go for a certain type of personality–sophisticated, playful, expensive.

-By knowing your competitors’ brand identify, you can either emulate it or make your brand different.
+By knowing your competitors’ brand identity, you can either emulate it or make your brand different.
 Spending some time on your own brand, including getting a logo, can give you the polish and professionalism you need to stand out.

 3. Find out what website tools they’re using